ViniDevBR/RocketCard/README.md

 - [x] Global variables inserted in css on `:root`
 - [x] Integration with Google Fonts
 - [x] Added an input field to search for a new user
+- [x] Added a new page for search the user